 But this is not the only concern.
 The damage done to these fish can have a major impact on the ecosystem, particularly for critically endangered species.
 Even in sustainable populations, there are major ethical concerns with allowing large numbers of fish to be harmed and die when an alternative is available.

-An AFD can save billions of fish over the course of Hinkley Point C’s 60-year lifespan and before the decision by the Secretary of State had been recommended to remain by the Hinkley Point C Stakeholder Reference Group to the Welsh Government.
+Operational efficiency is often a topic of discussion when it comes to Acoustic Fish Deterrents (AFDs).
+For the protected Thwaite Shad, the efficiency for deflection is near 100%.
+And for Salmon and Trout over 50%.
+An AFD can save billions of fish over the course of Hinkley Point C’s 60-year lifespan, and before the decision by the Secretary of State had been recommended to remain by the Hinkley Point C Stakeholder Reference Group to the Welsh Government.

 What are the environmental implications of AFD at Hinkley Point C?

-Without a sound-based behavioural system in place to provide an effective deterrent, a fish recovery and return (FRR) system would be the main means of protection.
+Without a sound-based behavioural system in place to provide an effective deterrent, a fish recovery and return (FRR) system would be the primary means of protection.
+The FRR effectiveness is directly linked to the AFD’s inclusion and there is no proof the FRR will work without it.

-The FRR system would only protect robust demersal fish, leaving fragile species and those in early life stages vulnerable.
-Environmental groups believe up to half a million fish could be sucked into the intake at Hinkley Point C each day, many of which would not survive being returned to the Estuary.
+The FRR system would only protect those fish strong enough to survive a trip along a two mile long intake and FRR itself, leaving fragile species unprotected.
+Environmental groups believe up to half a million fish could be sucked into the intake at Hinkley Point C each day, many of which would not survive being returned to the estuary.

 As climate change contributes to warmer waters and ongoing habitat restoration measures bear fruit, biologists expect shad levels to rise.
 And this is just one example.

-Over the lifetime of the Hinkley Point C Station, fish communities in the Estuary may change dramatically and impact assessments based on recent data cannot be assumed to adequately characterise the risks.
+Fish communities in the estuary may undergo dramatic changes over the lifetime of the Hinkley Point C Station, and it cannot be assumed that impact assessments based on recent data adequately characterise the risks.

 Preserving the Development Consent Order

-The fish protection strategy recognises the particular risks associated with direct seawater cooling, through which large volumes of water will be drawn from the Estuary and passed through plant cooling condensers.
+The fish protection strategy identifies the particular risks connected with direct seawater cooling, in which the estuary will extract substantial amounts of water and transfer it through plant cooling condensers.
 Direct seawater cooling is considered the Best Available Technology (BAT) across Europe, a view challenged by environmentalists but confirmed in an Environment Agency report.
-That report recommended that the continued BAT status of direct cooling can only be defended if advantage is taken of new environmental protection measures such as acoustic fish deterrents (AFD) and fish recovery and return (FRR) technology.
+The report recommended that to defend the continued BAT status of direct cooling, it should be coupled with new environmental protection measures such as Acoustic Fish Deterrents (AFD) and Fish Recovery and Return (FRR) technology.

 Our Latest Acoustic Fish Deterrent News